 Visiting the Berlin Fernsehturm

-Tickets cost 12.50€ (about US$17) per adult.
+At the time of writing, tickets cost 12.50€ (about US$17) per adult.
 However, if you want to pick a specific time and date, and avoid the long wait, you can buy tickets for 19.50€ (about US$27) per adult online.
 Despite the extra cost, I’m glad that’s what Andy and I did because the wait time when we showed up was an hour and a half.
-For more information about how to get there, operating hours, and buying tickets online see the Berlin TV Tower website here.
+Buy a skip-the-line ticket here.

 The TV Tower is located at Alexanderplatz, so it’s easy to get to.
 The U2, U5, and U8 stop at Alexanderplatz, as well as several Sbahns, metro trams, and buses.